-Arising from the seminar held on 28 July 2003 it was agreed, at that seminar, after consideration of communities of interest, that a Boundary Review Working Party be formed to carry out further work on six and eight ward representation options and that working party has met on 30 July, 6 August, 14 August and 20 August 2003.
-The work of that working party has been considered at an elected member seminar held on 22 August 2003 and further considered at a meeting of the Strategy and Finance Committee.
+Arising from the seminar held on 28 July 2003 it was agreed, at that seminar, after consideration of communities of interest, that a Boundary Review Working Party comprising Councillors Chrissie Williams (Chairperson), Councillors Carole Anderton, Barry Corbett, Carole Evans, Barbara Stewart, Ingrid Stonhill and Mr Mike Wall be formed to carry out further work on six and eight ward representation options.
+The working party met on 30 July, 6 August, 14 August and 20 August 2003.
+The work of that working party was considered at an elected member seminar held on 22 August 2003 and further considered at a meeting of the Strategy and Finance Committee on 27 August 2003.